Orama-Interactive/Pixelorama-Docs/docs/canvas.md

 To toggle its visibility, you can click on "Show Pixel Grid" in the View menu, or by pressing <kbd>Control + H</kbd>.

+## Tile Mode
+If you are working with tiles, it might be useful to preview them in such a way so you can see if they repeat seamlessly.
+For this reason, you can enable Tile Mode, which repeats the canvas in multiple dimensions around the central area.
+To enable Tile Mode, you can go to the View menu, hover on Tile Mode and select what you want.
+"None" will disable Tile Mode, "Tiled in Both Axis" will repeat the canvas horizontally, vertically and diagonally, and the other two options will just repeat it either horizontally or vertically.
+It is also possible to draw in the tiled area.

 ## Second Canvas
 On the right side of the canvas, there is a grabber.
 Moving it to the left will reveal a second canvas.
 The purpose of this is to easily preview your artwork in different positions or zoom levels.
 As of right now, you **cannot** draw on it.